adelowo/portfolio/content/posts/2015-12-14-the-need-to-use-a-template-engine.md

 ---

-layout : post
-title : You really should be using a PHP template engine description : In the beginning, there was HTML. tags : [PHP]
+title : "You really should be using a PHP template engine"
+date: "2015-12-14"
+summary: "Why you should use a template engine ( PHP )" tags : [PHP]

 ---

 In the beginning, there was HTML then came CSS after which [Rasmus Lerdorf](https://en.m.wikipedia.org/wiki/Rasmus_Lerdorf){:target="_blank"} then decided to put some bunch of